mindscan-de/BrightFlux/README.md

 * Project file

+Mini-XOR-Tool (found a replacement for thisparticular need for now / but this is not forgotten)
+* xor.exe (light edition)

 UI/UX (est. 1.5 kLOC)
 * save width information by (column name list)-hash such that the width is preserved for future uses or derived frames.